-'000 RUB 2014 2013
+'000 RUB 2015 2014

-As of 1 January 3,061 2,628
+As of 1 January 4,284 3,061

-Provision accrued 2,884 1,391
+Provision accrued 14,025 2,884

-Receivable write-offs - (860)
+Receivable write-offs - -

-Reversal of unused amount (2,984) (229)
+Reversal of unused amount (3,694) (2,984)

-Foreign exchange differences 1,324 131
+Foreign exchange differences (2,739) 1,324

-As of 31 December 4,284 3,061
+As of 31 December 11,876 4,284

 Accrual and reversal of provision for impaired receivables were included in other income and expenses in the consolidated statement of profit or loss.
-Receivable balances included in the provision are normally written off against the provision as soon as management acknowledges that there is a remote possibility that these receivables will be collected from the counterparty.
+Receivable balances included in the provision are normally written off against the provision as soon as management acknowledges that there is a remote possibility that these receivables could be collected from the counterparty.
 Other classes within receivables do not contain impaired assets.

-The Group's exposure to credit and currency risks related to trade and other receivables are disclosed in note 26.
+The Group's exposure to credit and currency risks related to trade and other receivables is disclosed in Note 27.

-13. Financial assets
+13. Financial assets and short-term financial liabilities